An eCommerce website may have everything. But if it doesn’t have structure, it will hardly have traffic and sales.

 Then, draw it.
 Your architectural plan should contain an image overview of how your website will look like and it should uncover if there are links hidden deep within your structure.

 Now, drawing a website architecture plan may take some time.
 But it is worth the effort.
 You must take the time to discover your linking habits.
 This way, you’ll know how your website architecture looks like to the search engines and to your customers.
+Coming up with a clear site search structure is also very important.

 4. Insert Keywords in Product Page Links